Call for the academic year 2020/21 - OPEN NOW!

 the academic world is facing enourmos challenges and uncertainties since the start of the Covid-19 pandemic.
 However, Germany is dealing with it in a very responsible and successful manner.
 Germany has one of the most modern and efficient health systems in the world which has led one of the lowest infection and death rates of all large-area western democracies.

-- The city of Jena, where the ASP campus program is hosted, was the first of all German cities to achieve a local stop of the local spreading of the Covid-19 virus.
+- The city of Jena, where the ASP campus program is hosted, was the first of all German cities to achieve a stop of the local spreading of the Covid-19 virus.
 Already by the beginning of May 2020, research and education at the University are continued.
 The start of the new semester in October/November 2020 was never at risk, and we have been regularly proceeding with the application and enrollment procedures as usual.

-- We have switched to blended learning and built capacities to hold all lectures and seminars online.
+- We have switched to blended learning and built capacities to teach all lectures and seminars online.
 Students can follow these courses and perform self-studies, regardless of their location.
 We are also testing and adapting further innovative digital teaching, like Augmented Reality (AR) and Virtual Reality (VR) modules in optical laboratories and internships.
 However, we also want to give students access to our photonics labs and train them on-campus, as soon as this is individually possible.

 - We are aware of ongoing Visa issues.
 Since many Visa offices are closed, we experience backlogs and delays in Visa applications, along with international travel restrictions.
 Our experienced administrative team is working hard to support all students to get their Visa in a timely manner.